abhishekbalam/html5-sites/miniproject/README.md

-# A web panel to switch on and off a led from anywhere for the miniproject..
+# A web panel to switch on and off a led light from anywhere for the miniproject..